quicwg/ops-drafts/draft-ietf-quic-applicability.md

 applications using QUIC.

-A transport protocol that provides 0-RTT connection establishment is qualitatively different than one that does not from the point of view of the application using it.
+A transport protocol that provides 0-RTT connection establishment is qualitatively different from one that does not from the point of view of the application using it.
 Relative trade-offs between the cost of closing and reopening a connection and trying to keep it open are different; see
 {{resumption-v-keepalive}}.